csdechant/zapdos/doc/content/source/auxkernels/Position.md

 ## Overview

-!!
-Replace these lines with information regarding the Position object.
+`Position` returns the characteristic scaling length for a given component.
+Zapdos users can uniformly scale the position units for a given set of equations.
+This means a user can construct a normalized mesh of some factor and scale all equations to that same factor. `Position` is then used to plot against the any spatial results.

 ## Example Input File Syntax

-!!
-Describe and include an example of how to use the Position object.
+An example of how to use `Position` can be found in the test file `Lymberopoulos_with_argon_metastables.i`.

+!listing test/tests/Lymberopoulos_rf_discharge/Lymberopoulos_with_argon_metastables.i block=AuxKernels/Te

 !syntax parameters /AuxKernels/Position